-New Year’s Eve, or Nochevieja as it is called in Spanish, differs somewhat from the British, but very much is also alike.
+New Year’s Eve, or Nochevieja as it is called in Spanish, differs somewhat from the British, but very much is also similiar.

-It is not a family day, but one spends time with family and friends out on the streets, squares, beaches etc. Many restaurants and discos are organizing a New Year’s ball, a so called “Cotillon”.
-Usually you eat a delicious dinner late at night and it is not unusual that it starts at 10 pm.
+It is not a family day, but one spends time with family and friends out in the streets, town squares, beaches etc. Many restaurants and night clubs are organizing a New Year’s ball, a so called “Cotillon”, where you eat a delicious dinner late at night and it is not unusual that it starts at 10 p.m.

-The twelve strokes of the clock is being happily celebrated in the city’s central square, where there often is a municipal event with artist performances.
-At midnight, one should eat one grape for each bell stroke, a total of twelve grapes, which sounds easier than it is.
-Those who have not managed to eat all the grapes when the bells are finished ringing is said to get bad luck the following year.
+The twelve strokes of the clock is being celebrated in the city’s central square, where there often is a municipal event with artist performances.
+At midnight, one should eat one grape for each bell stroke, which sounds easier than it is.
+Those don’t manag to eat all the grapes when the bells are finished ringing are said to get bad luck the following year.
 A tip is to use small, seedless, peeled grapes.
-There are special cans with those which can be purchased in most grocery stores before the New Year.
-Then one cheers the New Year with Cava, which is the Spanish version of Champagne.
+There are special cans with those which can be purchased in most grocery stores.
+Then it is time to cheer the New Year with Cava, which is the Spanish version of Champagne.

-The most popular place in Spain to celebrate the New Years eve is in the Puerta del Sol in Madrid.
-From there it is always a live broadcast of the countdown on Spanish TV.
-It is the clock of the town hall that is being shown and watchmakers are adjusting the clock the day before, so it showing the exact time.
+The most popular place in Spain to celebrate the New Year’s eve is at the Puerta del Sol in Madrid.
+There it is always a live broadcast from Puerta del Sol of the countdown on Spanish TV.
+It is the clock of the town hall that is being shown and watchmakers are adjusting the clock the day before, so it is showing the exact time.
 Most Spaniards are watching the broadcast, whether at home, at a bar, or via the big screen at their local square.

-After midnight and the cheering, there are usually private parties and the partying usually continues until the next morning.
+After midnight, there are usually private parties and the partying usually continues until the next morning.
 Spaniards are dressed up in party clothes and in addition, one should also have red underwear, which also must be brand new.